HL7/davinci-deqm/source/pages/_includes/col-indv-report-example.md

 **Scenario:**

 Payer X who is acting in the role of a Reporter submits a COL Individual Report for Patient P to Receiver Z.  The body of the request is a transaction bundle including the Individual MeasureReport and all the related resources containing the relevant data used to compute the CQM criteria.
-An HTTP Status success code is returned on successful submission.
+An HTTP Status success code and `transaction-response` Bundle is returned on successful submission.

-**POST Summary Report**
+**POST Individual Report**

 `POST [base]`